 Bath fullback Watson is also in.
 He was in the squad four years go and looks set to feature heavily once again on the world’s biggest stage.

 Youngs is the joint most-capped member of the side alongside Dan Cole.
 He’s been to two World Cups with his country and his experience coud be vital.

-As mentioned, Cole will bring plenty of experience to Jones’ side, and he to has been to two previous major tournaments.
+As mentioned, Cole will bring plenty of experience to Jones’ side, and he too has been to two previous major tournaments.

-Flanker Curry makes the squad despite being forced off with an injury against Wales on Sunday.
+Flanker Tom Curry makes the squad despite being forced off with an injury against Wales earlier this year.

-Leicester Tigers prop Genge starred for Jones’ side against Wales on the weekend and gets his place in the squad as a result.
+Leicester Tigers prop Genge starred for Jones’ side against Wales in the first warm-up game and certified his place in the squad as a result.